 - Peel and cut the potatoes in uniform pieces then boil them until tender.

 - While the potatoes are boiling thinly slice the green onion or chives and add them to the milk in a saucepan (reserve a little for garnish).
 Bring the mixture to boil on the stove, then set aside.

-- Mash the drained boiled potatoes adding butter and salt.
+- Use a potato masher and mash the drained boiled potatoes adding butter and salt.

 Signature Way to Serve Champ

 Possibly the best thing about these zesty mashed potatoes is the melted butter it is traditionally served with – a classic way to enjoy the dish.

 To serve Champ in the authentic way, family style, scoop the potatoes into a large bowl or serving dish and make a well in the middle using the back of a spoon.
 Just before you serve melt half a stick of butter and fill the well it.

 An easier approach is to simply place knobs of room temperature butter in the center of individual servings of very hot Champ – it will melt almost instantaneously.

 Always garnish with a sprinkle of chopped green onions and season with a pinch of pepper.